Who is this program recommended for?

 Related Degree Programs

-All credits for the Management of Technology Certificate relates in its entirety to either NJIT MBA, NJIT MS in Management, NJIT MS in Information Systems, MS in Business and Information Systems, or MS in Emergency Management and Business Continuity.
+All credits for the Management of Technology Certificate relates in its entirety to either NJIT MBA, NJIT MS in Management, NJIT MS in Information Systems, or the MS in Business and Information Systems.
 The MS in Management can be completed entirely online in limited formats, and the Management of Technology graduate certificate program is a great way to jump start into the program.
 Please see the online cross-reference chart for details.

 Check the course descriptions for more information.
 Some courses have prerequisites and must be taken in order.